-Need to speak to a Thai divorce lawyer?
+Need to speak to a Thailand divorce lawyer?
 The rising number of Thai-Foreign marriages in Thailand has been inevitable resulting to the escalated rate of divorce cases in Thailand.
 Many would associate this unfortunate trend to the cultural and language differences.
-Always take proper legal advice for a Thai divorce lawyer before you start the divorce process.
+Always take proper legal advice for a Thai divorce lawyer before you start the process.

 – The Administrative or Uncontested Divorce